judebantony/release_workflow_example/README.md

 To release the version in JIRA you can simply click on the “Release” button and set up the release date.

-Release not can be reported using the [Release Management Report](https://confluence.xpand-it.com/display/JIRA/Release+Management+Report) plugin.
+Release note can be created using the [Release Management Report](https://confluence.xpand-it.com/display/JIRA/Release+Management+Report) plugin.

 ![jirareleasenote](./doc/jirareleasenote.png)